~~~~ This is Page 3 ~~~~

-The Brainy Deaf Site shares the following Netflix reviewer's comment:
+Our site shares the following Netflix reviewer's comment:

 "....one of the worst movies of all time".

-Many hearing viewers familiar with deaf people, and deaf people themselves, were surprised to learn that Stacey Edwards is hearing.
-She acted her deaf role with true professionalism--- her body language, gestures, and voice were superb.
+her deaf role with true professionalism--- her body language, gestures, and voice were superb.
 She was well-prepared, spending lots of time observing Deaf students.